» Configuring Bitbucket Cloud Access

 If you just created your organization, you might already be on this page.
 Otherwise:

 - Click the upper-left organization menu, making sure it currently shows your organization.

 <ORGANIZATION>Settings" link, right below the name of your organization.

 - On the next page, click "VCS Provider" in the left sidebar.

 The next page has a drop-down and four text fields.
 Select "Bitbucket Cloud" from the drop-down, and enter the Key and Secret from the previous step.
 (Ignore the two disabled URL fields, which are used for on-premise VCSs.)

-Click "Create connection."
-This will take you back to the OAuth Configuration page, which now includes your new Bitbucket client.
+Click "Create VCS Provider."
+This will take you back to the VCS Provider page, which now includes your new Bitbucket client.

 Locate the new client's "Callback URL," and copy it to your clipboard; you'll paste it in the next step.
 Leave this page open in a browser tab.

 » Step 3: On Bitbucket Cloud, Update the Callback URL

 Go back to your Bitbucket Cloud browser tab.
 (If you accidentally closed it, you can reach your OAuth settings page through the menus: use the lower left menu > Bitbucket settings > OAuth.)